Sharemon/sgm/README.md

-# sgm_gpu
+# sgm
-gpu version of sgm algorithm for stereo matching
+cpu&gpu version of sgm algorithm for stereo matching